xxzcs/IMAN/README.md

 2、Environment

-Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies
+Please prepare an environment with cuda 11.0 and python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies

 3、Dataset